70 Wedding Traditions & Their Meanings in the UK & Rest of the World

 If you’re in the midst of wedding planning, you’ve probably been frantically searching for something blue, warning your OH they can’t see you before you walk down the aisle, and planning your bouquet toss.
 It’s likely your partner also probably proposed on one knee, too.
 But do you actually know where these wedding traditions come from and what they mean?

-With this handy guide, you’ll be a fountain of knowledge when it comes to wedding traditions and superstitions, so you’ll know exactly which traditions you want to ditch, and what the traditions you choose to keep actually mean!
+With this handy guide, you’ll be a fountain of knowledge when it comes to a traditional wedding and superstitions, so you’ll know exactly which traditions you want to ditch, and what the traditions you choose to keep actually mean!
 We've even included wedding traditions from around the world should you wish to incorporate something new into your special day.

-Wedding Traditions in the UK
+- Wedding Traditions Before the Big Day

-Wedding Traditions from Around the World
+- Wedding Traditions from Around the World

-15 UK Wedding Traditions
+Wedding Celebrations: 15 British Wedding Traditions

-What Are Traditional Wedding Rules?
+What Are Traditional Marriage Celebrations?

 While couples today are making their own wedding rules for their big day, there are traditional wedding rules that you can choose to follow (or not!) such asking for permission or a blessing to get married, each family having to sit on separate sides for the ceremony and guests not wearing black to the wedding.